Anskiy/jetsoftime/README.md

 Email:   cecilraster475@gmail.com

+IMPORTANT: Read the files in the guides folder and Known Bugs.txt before playing.

 --ABOUT--

 Jets of Time is a remake of Wings of Time, intended to create faster seeds while taking more liberties with the gameplay.
-The progression has been altered greatly, to the point that a player can be in the depths of the Ocean Palace as early as 1:30:00.
-While the gameplay is *still* mostly classic Chrono Trigger, there are a few changes that may surprise even veterans.
-It is highly recommended that you go through atleast the Basic Changes and maps in the guides folder before playing.
+The progression has been altered greatly, and seeds can usually be beat within the 2:30:00 mark.
+The gameplay is *still* mostly classic Chrono Trigger, so being good at the base game helps a lot.

 --USAGE--